romariorios/apolo/README.md

 imports in order for the library to work.
 One way to make it work, for example, is just running lua from where the libraries are at.

+### Running tests

+To run all tests, first compile the project, then enter the `lib` directory and execute the `runtests.lua` script -- which is itself written using Apolo.

 ## Library reference

 These following are the functions available in the library and their usage.